vishvAsa/AgamaH/hinduism/branches/shaivaH/trikam/tantrasAraH/Notes.md

 Chapter Ten 166.
 According to this system, there exists a subtle energy which func

-tions to hold all the principles (tattvas) in their respective places For example, the principle earth is held by the subtle energy called dhårikā.
+tions to hold all the principles (tattvas) in their respective places For example, the principle earth is held by the subtle energy called dhārikā.
 As the function of this energy is to contain or stop the earth, it is also called nivstti.
 Similarly, the subtle energies called pratiṣthā, vidyā, and śānta are active in other principles or in

 groups of them. .: 167.
 Anda sphere, or egg, is that which serves as the wall separating